-The IIT Alumni Council-founded MegaLab on Tuesday announced plans to manufacture 200 million doses per month of indigenous fourth generation vaccines, which will compete directly with global players in the world market.
+On Tuesday, the IIT Alumni Council-founded MegaLab announced plans to manufacture 200 million doses per month of indigenous fourth-generation vaccines, which will compete directly with global players in the world market.

-The Mumbai-based Megalab, set up last April by the council to drive the fight against the pandemic with ideas and money, said that existing indigenous capacity will be adequate to meet world demand after repurposing and addition of balancing equipment.
+The Mumbai-based Megalab, set up last April by the council to drive the fight against the pandemic with ideas and money, said that the existing indigenous capacity would be adequate to meet world demand after repurposing and addition of balancing equipment.

 “We have received enormous support from eminent Indian scientists and academicians of global repute, leading industry players including contract manufacturers and clinical trial experts, global equipment suppliers and design firms and startups engaged across the supply chain.
 We are very hopeful of catalysing the availability of a fourth generation vaccine at much reduced prices,” said Ravi Sharma, President of the IIT Alumni Council, in a statement.